 It’s time to read the fine print.

-Once you’ve found your perfect home, in comes the lease agreement.
+Once you’ve found your perfect rental property, in comes the lease agreement.
 This binding document is the summary of your new home, so make sure you read over it carefully and then double-check it!
 Don't forget you can always reach out to your real estate agent or property manager if there's something in the lease agreement you're unsure about.

 Plan For The Move